ecmwf/fdb-benchmark/README.md

 ```
 ### Running Multiple Writers on one node

-The number of writer nodes is derived from the size of the nodelist passed to `fdb-hammer.sh` and the number of members.
+The number of writer nodes is derived from the size of the nodelist passed to `fdb-benchmark.sh` and the number of members.

 * If the number of members (nmembers) is greater than the number of nodes, each node will handle multiple members.
 The script calculates how many members per node by dividing nmembers by the number of nodes.
 * If the number of nodes is greater than the number of members, multiple nodes may share the same member.
 * The script uses these calculations to assign processes on each node to specific members, ensuring all members are covered and distributed as evenly as possible.

 ## Command Line Arguments
-Below is a summary of all input arguments for `fdb-hammer.sh`, what they control, and their defaults.
+Below is a summary of all input arguments for `fdb-benchmark.sh`, what they control, and their defaults.

-Note: the defaults shown here are the values defined in the top of the `fdb-hammer.sh` script; that script is the source of truth for runtime defaults.
-If you need to change a default permanently, update the variable in `fdb-hammer.sh`.
+Note: the defaults shown here are the values defined in the top of the `fdb-benchmark.sh` script; that script is the source of truth for runtime defaults.
+If you need to change a default permanently, update the variable in `fdb-benchmark.sh`.

 ---